esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 ```bash
 source .venv/bin/activate
 ```
-or put the command directly in the `~/.bashrc` file.

 ### 3. Install the RISC-V Compiler:

 The RISC-V compiler requires the [following packages](https://github.com/riscv-collab/riscv-gnu-toolchain) to be installed (Check [OS requirements](#1-os-requirements) for Ubuntu distribution).
-The Github page contains instructions for other linux distributions.
+The GitHub page contains instructions for other linux distributions.

 Then the installation can proceed with the following commands :
 ```